Operation Yewtree: Operation Hydrant

+In response to the large increase of complainants coming forward in the wake of the Savile scandal, and to avoid the risk of investigators looking at the same individuals and institutions, the National Police Chiefs' Council (NPCC) launched Operation Hydrant in June 2014.
+This was a new operation giving support and guidance to forces dealing with the complex cases involved.
+Hydrant formed the oversight and coordination of child sexual abuse investigations concerning persons of public prominence, or of offences which took place within institutional settings.

-In response to a large increase of complainants coming forward in the summer of 2014 in the wake of the Savile scandal, Operation Hydrant, a new operation into historical child sex abuse allegations was launched by the National Police Chiefs' Council (NPCC).
-As of 20 May 2015, 1433 suspects – including 261 of "public prominence" (135 from TV, film or radio) and 666 from institutions (including 154 from schools, 75 from children's homes, 40 from religious institutions and 14 medical establishments) – have been identified.
-Operation Hydrant is not responsible for conducting independent investigations; it gathers information from other inquiries, including Operation Yewtree.
+By May 2015, 1433 suspects – including 261 of "public prominence" (135 from TV, film or radio) and 666 from institutions (including 154 from schools, 75 from children's homes, 40 from religious institutions and 14 medical establishments) – had been identified.
+Operation Hydrant was not responsible for conducting independent investigations; but gathered information from other inquiries, including Operation Yewtree.

+Operation Hydrant was transformed into the Hydrant Programme in 2022, a policing policy, research and support service to improve the safeguarding of children and investigation of child sexual abuse in the UK.

 Operation Ravine

-Operation Ravine is an investigation by Surrey Police into alleged sexual abuse connected to the Walton Hop disco.
+Operation Ravine was an investigation launched in 2015 by Surrey Police into alleged sexual abuse connected to the Walton Hop disco.
 A previous investigation into the Walton Hop disco, Operation Arundel, resulted in the convictions of Chris Denning and music mogul Jonathan King for child sex offences in the early 2000s.
 Matthew Kelly was also arrested in 2003, but subsequently cleared of all charges.
 In January 2014, Merseyside Police carried out an independent review of Operation Arundel and related materials were shared with Operation Yewtree.
 On 10 September 2015, three men were arrested as part of Operation Ravine, including Jonathan King.
 Denning was charged with six offences stemming from the investigation on 7 June 2016, and he pleaded guilty to 21 offences on 22 August 2016.
 Denning, who was already sentenced to 13 years stemming from his Yewtree convictions, was sentenced to an additional 13 years for these offences on 7 October.
 King stood trial in June 2018 but the jury was discharged for legal reasons.
 On 6 August 2018, King received an apology for the collapse of the trial, with Judge Deborah Taylor saying that Surrey Police had made "numerous, repeated and compounded" errors during the investigation, describing the situation as a "debacle".